To Breast Lift or Not to Breast Lift?

 Who Is a Good Candidate for a Breast Lift?

 If you’re thinking about getting a breast lift, you should be in good health overall and avoid smoking.
-Ideally, you wouldn’t have any plans to get pregnant or breastfeed, as pregnancy and breastfeeding both contribute to breast sagging and could diminish your results.
+Ideally, you wouldn’t have any plans to get pregnant or breastfeeding, as pregnancy and breastfeeding both contribute to breast sagging and could diminish your results.

 To learn more about breast lift and whether the procedure is right for you, call or email Sacramento Aesthetic Surgery to set up an appointment with Dr. Hause today.